IndrajeetPatil/kittyR/README.md

 remotes::install_github("IndrajeetPatil/kittyR")
 ```

-And then you can execute one of the two available functions-
+There are only two available functions in this package-

 In case you want a picture of a kitty: